t2-world/t2.world/t2-PROTOCOL-API.md

     function stakeItem(address sender, uint256 itemId, uint256 stakeToken) public;

-* PARAMETERS
+* parameters
     * sender: wallet address of the user.
     * itemId: ID of a certain item.
     * stakeToken: token number of the stake.

 **description**

-this METHOD stake to a item with the given ID.
+this method stake to a item with the given ID.

 ### getStakeInfo